OfficeDev/office-dev-program-docs/docs/terms-and-conditions.md

 “Customer Data” means any Content or other data, including all text, sound, video, or image files, or software, that are provided to us by, or on behalf of, you through your use of the Developer Services for use by you or your authorized users.
 Customer Data does not include Submissions or any other Content or data that you submit to the Documentation Portal or otherwise provide via the Developer Services for public access.

-“Developer Services” means the Office 365 Developer offering, the Developer Services Portal, and other services we identify as governed by this Agreement.
+“Developer Services” means the Microsoft 365 Developer offering, the Developer Services Portal, and other services we identify as governed by this Agreement.

-“Developer Services Portal” means the Office 365 Developer Hub available in the Office 365 Developer offering.
+“Developer Services Portal” means the Microsoft 365 Developer Hub available in the Microsoft 365 Developer offering.
 “Developer Services Software” means Microsoft software we provide to you as part of the Developer Services for use with the Developer Services.

 “Documentation Portal” means the Microsoft site for developers and IT professionals available at [http://docs.microsoft.com](http://docs.microsoft.com) or at an alternate site we identify.

-“Microsoft API Terms” means the terms located at [https://msdn.microsoft.com/en-us/mt825045](https://msdn.microsoft.com/en-us/mt825045).
+“Microsoft API Terms” means the terms located at [https://docs.microsoft.com/en-us/legal/microsoft-apis/terms-of-use](https://docs.microsoft.com/en-us/legal/microsoft-apis/terms-of-use).

 “Microsoft Content” means Content on the Services provided by Microsoft and its suppliers.